 7. Eating Out Of Stress

-I have told earlier obesity is a very common reason for snoring.
-So the overweight will make your child more prone to snoring and sleep apnea.
+I have written earlier about obesity being a very common reason for snoring.
+So the more overweight your child is, the more prone to snoring and sleep apnea he will be.
 Thus the condition will worsen with time.

 How To Prevent Snoring In Children?